Solar-Helix-Independent-Transport/allianceauth-secure-groups/THRID_PARTY.md

    - `audit_filter` will check all users from the queryset passed in in a "bulk" way
    - `audit_filter` must return a pass or fail for all users, messages optional.
    - `users` will be an Auth User Model Queryset
-   - return format is a dict or dict like object (`defaultdict` works great) with structure as follows:
+   - return format is a dict or dict-like object (`defaultdict` works great) with structure as follows:
       - `User.ID` as key
       - internal Dict with 2 fields
           - `check` Boolean, True they Pass, False they Fail.